S

 Beatles (4 to 8-69)

-George Harrison began writing "Something" during the Beatles' White Album sessions but hadn't finished at the time.
+George Harrison began writing "Something" during the Beatles' White Album sessions but it wasn't finished at the time.
 Following Joe Cocker's success with "With A Little Help From My Friends," the Beatles invited him to Apple Studios and offered him some other songs.
 Cocker picked "Something" after hearing George play it for him and Harrison even helped out on Joe's session.
 His version wasn't released though until after the Beatles' recording (on Abbey Road ) came out.
 George's demo has also been issued.

 art